neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 would happen anyway.
    4. It should have no deposit since rejection of the overrule proposal is the only way to execute the subDAO proposal and should be considered normal thing, no one should be punished for creation such proposal.
-4. Overrules modules requires both from main DAO and a subDAO to be configured in a special way:
+4. Overrules modules require both from main DAO and a subDAO to be configured in a special way:
    1. Main DAO should have the overrule-compatible pre-propose module.
    2. subDAO should have the subDAO pre-propose module with timelocking feature.
    > Actually, 1st requirement can be avoided by changing the overrule proposal module in a way so that it won't create